aragaer/channels/README.md

 seconds for polling or `None` for infinite polling.
 Return value is a list of pairs in format of `(data, channel)` for channels and `((addr, client_channel), sock)` for server sockets. `addr` depends on socket type.
-For line-based channels single `poll` call might return multiple results if there are several lines.
+For line-based channels single `poll` call will return one result for every line available.